 The suspend mechanism allows pairs of directly-connected ports to be placed into a low-power, suspended state.
 Any active port may be selected to initiate suspend state notification.
-Note: A port with its Suspend bit already set or its Disable bit set will ignore selection to be a suspend notification initiator.
-A port can be selected to become a suspend notification initiator by the Bus Manager or the link (associated with the PHY in which the port resides) via an extended PHY packet of type "PHY register write" (000001b).
-The port selected becomes the suspend initiator.
+A port is selected to become a suspend notification initiator when the port's Control Set register is written with Suspend by a PHY register write packet.
+The port thus selected becomes the suspend initiator.
 The initiator notifies the port to which it is connected (the target) to enter into the suspend state.